 Why You Should Visit Disneyland During the Holidays

 Disney is a delight 365 days a year, but Disney really pulls out the stops during the holidays!
 The entire resort is decorated top to bottom, including Downtown Disney District, the 3 resort hotels and both theme parks.
 There are Christmas trees, swags of evergreen garland and over-sized ornaments everywhere.
 It was easy for us to find a great spot for our family Christmas card photo.

 If you’re looking for food, whether unique or traditional for the holidays, there’s enough here on the menus to please even the pickiest eaters.
 And nobody entertains like Disney.
 The Disneyland Christmas parades, shows and evening entertainment are joyful for all ages.
 My family and I live close to the Disneyland Resort, so we recently made a day trip to see the parks in their holiday glory.

-Keep reading for my reasons why you need to visit Disneyland before January 8, 2017.
-(That’s when the holiday offerings end this year.)
+Keep reading for my reasons why you need to visit Disneyland before the holiday offerings end.

 Disneyland Christmas – What’s New?